SandisiweB/Loan-Repayment-Prediction/README.md

-# Loan-Repayment-Prediction
+# Loan Repayment Prediction

+**Goal:**
-Decision Tree tutorial: To predict whether if a customer will repay the loan amount or not using Decision Tree algorithm using python
+To make use of a machine learning algorithm, Decision Tree, to predict whether a customer will repay the loan amount or not using the Decision Tree algorithm using python